 Going in, I was already a big fan of last.fm, and that’s because I scrobble.
 No, it’s not as filthy as it sounds.
 To scrobble means that you let the last.fm service track the music you play on your computer or portable device, linking you to others who do the same, with comparisons of your tastes and suggested artists to check out.
 It’s beautiful in its simplicity.

 There are even (unofficial) ways to scrobble data to last.fm from other services like Slacker and Pandora, should you care to.
 Well-played, last.fm.
 Well-played.

-While revealing of your true self in the same way a Facebook drunk picture can be (Do I really listen to Corey Hart that much? you’ll ask yourself), it’s the scrobbles that give last.fm its power.
-No other site can match last.fm’s ability to unite fans of the most obscure possible acts from all over the globe.
+While revealing of your true self in the same way a Facebook drunk picture can be (Do I really listen to Corey Hart that much? you’ll ask yourself), it’s the scrobbles that give last.fm its power. last.fm has an ability to unite fans of the most obscure possible acts from all over the globe.
 It’s a treasure trove of the underground, the underrated, the undiscovered and the antiquated.

 I’ve been a last.fm user for almost three years, in which time I’ve scrobbled about 50,000 tracks from about 2,000 different artists, many discovered through the site itself.
 But I never touched their subscription radio feature even once, until so recently.
 I suppose the prospect of making a decision based on thirty entire tracks just wasn’t worth the bother.
 Thirty tracks on last.fm represents a couple hours of listening, at best.
 Costco booths give you bigger free samples than that!